blockades/mmt-metadata/readme.md

 Using ssb to record metadata associated with multi-signature bitcoin transactions.

-Currently its a work in progress and doesnt do very much.
+Currently it is a work in progress.

 ### Motivation

-Multi-sig wallets such as Electrum do not allow us to see cosigners in payment history, or to share payment descriptions and other notes.
-This project will provide these features using secure-scuttlebutt.
+Wallet software with multi-signature functionality such as Electrum do not allow us to see cosigners in payment history, or to share payment descriptions and other notes.
+This project will provide these features using secure-scuttlebutt as a communication protocol.

 ### What this project should do: (can be separated into smaller modules)

-- Use secure-scuttlebutt for sharing information between holders of the wallet
+- Use secure-scuttlebutt for sharing information between holders of the wallet.
-- Provide shared access to payment meta-data
+- Provide shared access to payment meta-data.
 - Provide a mechanism for sending and viewing partially signed transactions.
 - Provide a mechanism for sharing public keys when initiating the wallet.
-- Potentially integrate with a seed sharding system....
+- Potentially integrate with a seed sharding backup system....
 - Have a front end using electron, potentially with mythical language and pictures relating to keys, seeds and shards.

 ### Proposed ssb message types: